OlegAxenow/refinid/Readme.md

 Two things are not trivial, let me explain it:

-1. It uses simple Dictionary, because all writing to dictionary performed inside the constructor.
+1. It uses simple *Dictionary*, because all writing to dictionary performed inside the constructor.
-2. It uses private IdWrapper class.
-If we use long without wrapper, we cannot use *ref* for *Interlocked.Increment(ref long)*.
+2. It uses private *IdWrapper* class.
+If we use *long* without wrapper, we cannot use *ref* for *Interlocked.Increment(ref long)*.

 ## Requirements and dependencies